-While many companies have achieved significant penetration, others continue to work through acceptance issues, and overcoming the anxiety regarding the appearance of less control.
+While many companies have achieved significant penetration, others continue to work through acceptance issues and overcome the anxiety regarding the appearance of less control.
 In addition, completing the requisition steps using a card can be viewed as an inconvenient transfer of work from Purchasing and Accounting to non-purchasing process employees who are already challenged with more work than they have time to complete.

 iPollingTM Results Review